 Determining Whether Additional Procedures Are Necessary in a Limited Assurance Engagement (Ref: Para.
-47L)

-A106.
-The requirement in paragraph 47L applies only if the practitioner has become aware of a relevant matter(s) that causes the practitioner to believe the GHG statement may be materially misstated.
-This is in contrast to, for example, merely being aware of a risk of material misstatement when planning the engagement.

-A107.
+49L, 49L(b))

+A110.
 The practitioner may become aware of a matter(s) that causes the practitioner to believe the GHG statement may be materially misstated.
-For example, when performing analytical procedures, the practitioner may identify a fluctuation or relationship that is inconsistent with other relevant information or that differs significantly from expected quantities or ratios.
-In such cases, the practitioner may investigate such differences by, for example, inquiring of the entity or performing other procedures as appropriate in the circumstances.
-The extent of additional procedures performed, , will be a matter of professional judgment.
-The greater the likelihood of material error the more extensive the practitioner’s response will be.
-(Ref: Para.
-47L(b))
+For example, when performing site visits, the practitioner may identify a potential source of emissions which does not appear to be included in the GHG statement.
+In such cases, the practitioner makes further inquiries as to whether the potential source has been incorporated into the GHG statement.
+The extent of additional procedures performed, in accordance with paragraph 49L, will be a matter of professional judgment.
+The greater the likelihood of material misstatement the more persuasive the evidence the practitioner obtains.

-A108.
-If, in the case of a limited assurance engagement, a matter(s) comes to the practitioner’s attention that causes the practitioner to believe the GHG statement may be materially misstated, the practitioner is required by paragraph 47L to design and perform additional procedures.
+A111.
+If, in the case of a limited assurance engagement, a matter(s) comes to the practitioner’s attention that causes the practitioner to believe the GHG statement may be materially misstated, the practitioner is required by paragraph 49L to design and perform additional procedures.
 If having done so, however, the practitioner is not able to obtain sufficient appropriate evidence to either conclude that the matter(s) is not likely to cause the GHG statement to be materially misstated or determine that it does cause the GHG statement to be materially misstated, a scope limitation exists.
-(Ref: Para.
-47L(b))

 Accumulation of Identified Misstatements (Ref: Para.
-48)
+50)